2. Sensor Analysis

 There are a multitude of sensors available for use on robots today.
 Some of these are not allowed on the SRR rovers since they would not work on another planetary body.
 The challenge directly prohibits the use of GPS or compass to determine location and bearing.
 It indirectly prohibits other sensors, such as sonar, since the atmosphere on Mars is very low pressure and on the Moon non-existent.

-Two sensors often used in robot, especially those outdoors, are accelerometers and gyroscopes.
+Two sensors often used in robots, especially those outdoors, are accelerometers and gyroscopes.
 The accelerometer is a clear choice for detecting when the robot might tumble.
 (Mystic 2 in '13 rolled over because of a small slump on the side of a hill.)
 Unfortunately, it is more challenging to use for determining speed or direction as one would hope.

 Similarly, one would expect a gyroscope to be useful for determining changes in bearing but so far my experience is not favorable.
 I will continue experimenting with them.
 Also, I have used inexpensive devices and it may be that more expensive may be usable.

 Accelerometers and gyroscopes in combination are sometimes referred to as an Inertial Measurement Unit (IMU), although many IMUs also include a compass.
 The Phidgets device that I have contains all three sensors.
-For the competition I would need to satisfy the judges that the compass is not being used.
+For the competition, I would need to satisfy the judges that the compass is not being used.

 Some of the entrants have used lidar (a portmanteau of "light" and "radar) which uses a laser beam to measure the distance to objects.
 These tend to be expensive and, since they actually use infra-red, may be problematic in the bright sun.
-Entrants who used them have mixed comments, some finding them useful and others having sun light problems.
+Entrants who used them have mixed comments, some finding them useful and others having sunlight problems.

 There is one hobby version from Miremadi that is a less expensive possibility.
 The designer indicates it works well in sunlight as long as the sun is not shining directly into the sensor.
 A lidar would be useful for obstacle detection.